Table of Contents

 Overview of Post-traumatic Stress Disorder

-Post-traumatic stress disorder is defined as the anxiety disorder that usually occurs after someone experiences a severe trauma that is known to constitute a threat to one’s physical well-being or one’s own life.
-Post-traumatic stress disorder can also happen as a consequence to experiencing a traumatic event that affected another person who is important to the subject.
+Post-traumatic stress disorder is defined as the anxiety disorder that usually develops after someone experiences a severe trauma that is known to constitute a threat to one’s physical well-being or one’s own life.
+Post-traumatic stress disorder can also happen as a consequence to experiencing a traumatic event that affected another person who is important to the subject even the event is over and they have escaped from danger.It remains under-recognized and untreated in many cases.

 Epidemiology of Post-traumatic Stress Disorder